claudioMiraka/TFLite-Creator/README.md

 This combination gives better results than just training an object detection on those specific type of birds.

 <img src="media_example/live_classification_and_detection.gif" width="50%" height="70%"/>

+## Note
+Tested on Ubuntu and MacOS (Intel processor).

+On MacOS with Apple Silicon, training is unsupported; I was unable to install tflite-model-maker (any help is appreciated!!).